 this is the same as leaving off "extends Object".
 In Java's jargon, we would say Object is the superclass of Exam and Exam is the subclass of Object.
 By "extends" we mean that Exam inherits methods and data instances from Object.
-(See page 421 and Chapter 9 of Deitel's Java text for more on inheritance.)
+(See page 382 fourth (345 in fifth; 421 in sixth) edition and Chapter 9 in fourth (10 in fifth; 9 in sixth) edition of Java text for more on inheritance.)
 One method that is part of the Object class and, therefore, inherited by all objects is toString.
-(See page 424).
+See page 384 fourth (407 in fifth; 424 in sixth) edition and 456 fourth edition.
 If you use an object in a System.out.print method, Java automatically calls the toString method associated with that object.
 Therefore, you should override toString when you create your own classes.